Canon 1D X vs 1DX Mark III

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 1DX Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 1DX has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DX has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DX and 1DX Mark III can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Canon 1D X Mark III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X or the Canon 1D X Mark III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.